The BEST Vancouver Food Tour – Review for the True Foodie

 Try something new

 On food tours, you’re usually ordered a dish and asked to try it.
-Maybe it’s something you wouldn’t normally order but you’ll probably love anyway!
+Maybe it’s something you wouldn’t normally order but you’ll probably love it anyway!
 It’s an easy way to get outside your comfort zone and try something new – and on a Vancouver food tour, I guarantee you’ll love it!

 Why we chose “Secret Food Tours”